InfyniteHeap/gridcore/CODE_OF_CONDUCT.md

 fn baz() -> serde_json::Result<Value> { ... }
 ```

-When their individual upper module names are also confilcts, use `as` to rename the types:
+When their individual upper module names are also conflicts, use `as` to rename the types:

 ```rust
 use std::sync::Mutex as StdMutex;